 Family caregivers in cross-cultural transition

 The burden that family members experience may be especially heavy in the case of immigrant caregivers (ICs), who alongside their caregiver role, must cope with cross-cultural transition in a new country.
-ICs may experience double burden as result of their concern for the family member with SMI at the same time as they are coping with acculturation stress related to economic, cultural, and social changes in migration (Sam and Berry, 2010; Viruell-Fuentes et al., 2012).
-For example, many of the immigrants experience a decrease in their economic status following transition to another country, and those caring for a family member with SMI may find themselves with “double trouble”, struggling for economic survival while simultaneously fulfilling their caregiver role (Kung, 2016).
-The accumulation of these stressful situations can negatively affect their emotional and physical wellbeing; in studies about immigrants who care for elderly family members, findings have shown that they experience more psychological and health problems than non-ICs (Soskolne et al., 2007; Suwal, 2010).
+Thus, ICs may experience a double burden as result of their concern for the family member with SMI while they, at the same time, are coping with acculturation stress related to economic, cultural, and social changes due to their migration (Sam & Berry, 2010; Viruell-Fuentes et al., 2012).
+For example, many immigrants experience a decrease in their economic status following the move to another country, and those caring for a family member with SMI may find themselves in “double trouble” as they struggle to survive economically while simultaneously fulfilling their caregiver role (Kung, 2016).
+The accumulation of these stressful situations can negatively affect caregivers’ emotional and physical well-being; for example, studies on immigrants who care for elderly family members have shown that they experience more psychological and health problems than non-ICs (Soskolne et al., 2007; Suwal, 2010).

 An additional characteristic of ICs is that they generally bring with them a unique cultural background that differs from that of the host country’s population.
 Incompatibility between the values espoused by assistance networks in the host country and those engrained in the IC’s culture may lead to conflict and tensions (Kirmayer, 2012).
 Moreover, ICs have linguistic-cultural barriers when they seek help for themselves or for their family member with SMI (Guzder et al., 2013).